Rajpratik71/opscode-summit-2013-wiki/What's-Up-with-Berks-3?.md

 Berkshelf will go into the Chef Omnibus installer - yay!
 Better support tools like vagrant, delivering tools and making the experience better in getting started with Berkshelf.
 Whatever feels good and what people want.

 Triage meeting will be held weekly - don't know the time yet, but it won't be @ 1pm on Thursday as that's the worst time for the core committers.

+What if I'm on an airplane and need the API?
+Still have the lock file.
+Will still honour the lock file.
+If you haven't made any changes it will use it.
+Don't touch your Berkshelf or lock file.

+What if lock file says something different than the metadata?
+Right now I delete my lock files all the time.
+This is because Berkshelf currently lies to you, that should be fixed in Berkshelf 3.
+(Technically not lying to you, but not noticing it because the version is not on the cleared list - we can hope that it works out or explode.
+We chose to hope.)

+Also keep in mind we didn't know Berkshelf would be useful ;-)  We didn't mean to open source it when we did, thus Berkshelf 3.